An Introduction to Stochastic Calculus and Itô's Lemma

 This formula appears in many applications, like computing variances of stochastic processes, proving that numerical methods like Euler-Maruyama converge, or finding stationary distributions (as we’ll do later for the Ornstein-Uhlenbeck process).

-Numerical simulation: Let’s check the Itô isometry with two cases: $g(s) = 1$ and $g(s) = s$.
-We’ll simulate 10,000 Brownian paths until time $T=1$, compute the stochastic integral for each path (each one is a random variable), and then verify that the mean and variance across all paths match the theoretical results from Itô isometry.
+We can check the Itô isometry numerically with two choices of $g(s)$: $1$ and $s$.
+We’ll simulate 10,000 Brownian paths until time $T=1$, compute the stochastic integral for each path, and compare the empirical mean and variance with the theoretical results from Itô isometry.

 Show simulation code